Exercise—and just sweating it out, really—can make you perform better at work

 Resistance fit bands

 They may look harmless, but they work on smaller and larger muscle groups like heavy weights do.
-These inexpensive bands are said to be good at activating muscles in the butt.
+These inexpensive bands are good at activating muscles in the butt.

 It was created for strength training and improving balance and stability for people who work out.
 But employees are replacing their work chairs with stability or exercise balls to help improve their posture and strength.